THE VIRTUES OF PUMPKIN BEER EXPLAINED AND DEFENDED

 Numerous sources attest that it was known in Colonial times, eg. this 1892 article in American Notes and Queries.
 The Colonial Magazine and East India Review of the 1800s discloses a bottled “Texan Pumpkin Ale“, of which no production details survive.

 In modern times pumpkin beer was revived in California by “Buffalo” Bill Owens.
 Owens, a craft brewing pioneer (and before that, an award-winning photo-journalist) is now devoted to craft distilling trade matters.
 He sold his brewpub about 20 years ago, to an employee who had worked with him since 1987.
 The famous beers pioneered by Owens carry on including his influential pumpkin ale.

-As Owens recounts the story, he decided to brew beer with pumpkin and took inspiration from a recipe of George Washington’s era.
-He mashed pumpkin in with the barley malt, and after the starches converted to fermentable sugar, found little “pumpkin” flavour.
-So he added a can of mixed pumpkin spices found at a grocery store, the kind you use to make pumpkin pie and thus comprising nutmeg, cinnamon, ginger, mace – that kind of mixture.
-The result was an immediate success and set the tone for a modern style which shows no sign of disappearing although the “craze” for the beer has lessened somewhat in recent years.
-(A side-effect of Owens’ foresight is the tidal wave of pumpkin-flavoured coffees, teas, wines, ciders and what-not seen in the market recently).
+As Owens recounts the story he decided to brew a beer with pumpkin, taking inspiration from a recipe of George Washington’s time.
+He mashed pumpkin flesh with barley malt, but after the starches converted to sugar found little “pumpkin” flavour.
+So he added a can of pumpkin spices found at a grocery store, the kind you use to make pumpkin pie, hence comprising nutmeg, cinnamon, ginger, mace – that kind of mixture.
+The result was an immediate success and set the tone for the modern style of pumpkin beer which shows no sign of abating although the “craze” has lessened somewhat.
+A side-effect of Owens’ foresight is the tidal wave of pumpkin-flavoured coffees, teas, wines, muffins, and what-not in the market recently.